microvm/microvm-tutorial/docs/langimpl/intro.rst

    Most don't address all three concerns, and no code is shared between those projects.

-2. Targeting an existing high-quality virtual machine, such as the JVM and the .NET CLR.
+2. Targeting an existing virtual machine, such as the JVM or the .NET CLR, which has high-quality implementations.
 The problems are *semantic gaps* and *huge dependencies*.
 Existing VMs are designed for particular kinds of languages.
    For example, the JVM is designed for static object-oriented languages.
-Its built-in optimisations does not work for dynamic languages like Python. `Jython
-   <http://www.jython.org/>`__, for example, still performs in the same order of
-   magnitude as CPython.
+   Optimisations usually done by JVM do not work for dynamic languages like Python.  `Jython <http://www.jython.org/>`__, for example, still performs in the same order of magnitude as CPython.
 Moreover, using JVM introduces many unnecessary dependencies on Java-related packages.

 Both approaches use **monolithic virtual machines**.
 Each such VM handles all aspects of the runtime of the language.
 For example, the JVM handles